Abhinav-Khot/DCC_Assigment_4/README.md

 Website:

 The website folder contains all the HTML templates and the main.py flask file.
-Note that all CSS and JS used is inline and there are seperate static files for these.
+Note that all CSS and JS used is inline and there are no seperate static files for these.

 Steps to set up the website: